David A. Kenny

 Attraction ratings show a somewhat different pattern.
 There is again evidence for generalized meta-accuracy, but it weaker than what it was for traits, averaging .47, with some indication that it is larger in long-term acquaintance, averaging .28.
 Dyadic meta-accuracy is weak, averaging .17, but increases across acquaintance, being .68 at long-term acquaintance.
 Results for perceiver meta-accuracy are mixed with some showing positive and some negative correlations.

-Looking at correlations of the perceiver effect in meta-perceptions, the correlations are large but are not perfect.
+Looking at correlations of the perceiver effect in met a-perceptions, the correlations are large but are not perfect.
 Moreover, the correlation of the perceiver effect of metaperceptions with the perceiver effect in impression are moderate.

 Looking at the over-time stability of SRM effects, the perceiver effect is the most stable component and its relatively high stability suggests that there might well be individual difference variables that could predict it.